 Eligibility and Requirements

 Students must have a minimum 2.5 GPA as well as a B average in French at the time of their application.
-We strongly recommend that interested students complete a year of college-level introductory French.
+Students must complete at least one semester of Intermediate French (two are recommended) prior to study in Angers.
 Admission to the program is finalized through UCO.
 The student will need a letter of recommendation from her French professor to assess language level.
 It is expected that the student will be in good disciplinary standing at the College and exhibit the emotional maturity and openness to new experiences that make her a suitable representative of Saint Mary's College while abroad.

 For more information, contact: